DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/session/management.md

 **bff:session_state**

-This is the session state value of the upstream OIDC provider that can be use for the JavaScript *check_session* mechanism(if provided).
+This is the session state value of the upstream OIDC provider that can be use for the JavaScript *check_session* mechanism (if provided).

 **bff:logout_url**

 This is the URL to trigger logout.
-If the upstream provider includes an *sid* claim, the BFF logout endpoint required this value as a query string parameter.
+If the upstream provider includes an *sid* claim, the BFF logout endpoint requires this value as a query string parameter for CSRF protection.
 This behavior can be configured on the [options]({{< ref "/bff/options" >}}).

 ### Logout
-This endpoint trigger local and upstream logout.
+This endpoint triggers local and upstream logout.
 If the upstream IdP sent a session ID, this must be appended to the URL:

 ```
 GET /bff/logout?sid=xyz